 If you’re installing a new indicator or an update to an indicator, NinjaTrader sometimes gives you an error about duplicate names or a similar error.
 For example, you may see something like this:

+And then try reinstalling the indicator.
+If that doesn't resolve the issue when you try to reinstall, the problem may be a little more challenging to resolve.
 We believe this error may be caused by Microsoft OneDrive competing with the NinjaTrader 8 program, both of which are simultaneously trying to access the Documents folder in new and even older PCs.
-If you know you have OneDrive backing up your Documents folder, or you're not sure, it would be worthwhile to review the details at this link and perhaps consider preventing OneDrive from backing up your Documents folder if you're a NinjaTrader user.
+If you know OneDrive is backing up your Documents folder, or you're not sure, it's worth reviewing the details at this link and, if you're a NinjaTrader user, considering preventing OneDrive from backing up your Documents folder.
 You may continue to experience issues until the core issue is resolved.
-The following solution may work temporarily for you, but again, you may experience other issues if OneDrive continues to compete with your NinjaTrader installation.
+The following solution may work temporarily for you, but you may still experience other issues if OneDrive continues to conflict with your NinjaTrader installation.

 Manually moving the files into the My Documents NT 8 folder